quantumghent/TensorTutorials/lectures/1-Introduction/TensorNetworks.md

 ### Grouping and Splitting of Indices

-Because of the isomorphism {eq}{eq:tensor_isomorphism}, the legs of the tensor can be freely moved around, as long as their order is preserved.
+Because of the isomorphism {eq}`eq:tensor_isomorphism`, the legs of the tensor can be freely moved around, as long as their order is preserved.
 In some contexts the shape of the node and the direction of the tensor can imply certain properties, such as making an explicit distinction between the isomorphic representations, but in what follows we will not